ryestew/gamedayRemix/README.md

 ![](images/cocq.png)

-Frans Banning Cocq, lord of Purmerland and Ilpendam was a burgemeester (mayor), knight and military person of Amsterdam in the mid-17th century.
-He belonged to the wealthy and powerful Dutch patriciate of the Dutch Golden Age.
+Frans Banning Cocq, lord of Purmerland and Ilpendam was a burgemeester (mayor), knight and military person of Amsterdam in the mid-17th century - the era of the Dutch Golden Age.

 ![](images/second-in-command.png)